 Flowers: The tree is dioecious, that is male and female flowers occur on separate trees.
 Flowers are in 2 to 3 inch drooping catkins.
 Male catkins (staminate) are in clusters of 2 to 4 at the branch tips.
 The color is red to yellow and each small flower on the catkin has a saucer shape basal disk with 30 to 40 stamens.
 Female catkins (pistillate) appear singly or in opposite pairs and are green and the individual small flowers are stalked, have a basal disk, a 4 chambered ovary and pistil with 2 to 4 flattened stigmata.
 Both male and female catkins have (+ or -) 15 to 40 individual flowers.
 The catkin stalks are of uniform length.
 Flowers appear before the leaves and are wind pollinated.
 Catkins are also called 'aments'.

 Seed: After pollination, the female catkins elongate up to 6 inches in length and the fertilized flowers produce an elliptical seed capsule, green initially, turning brown.
-Then the capsule splits and releases 7 to 10 seeds per ovary chamber, and which are attached to white cotton-like hair which are dispersed far and wide by the wind in early summer.
+Then the capsule splits and releases 7 to 10 seeds per ovary chamber; the seeds are attached to white cotton-like hair and are dispersed far and wide by the wind in early summer.
 Trees need to be about 10 to 15 years of age to produce seed.
 Seed germinates immediately.

 Habitat: Plains Cottonwood in its native habitat is found in moist bottomlands.
 It will tolerate a wide range of soils as long as they are well-drained.
 Trees require full sun and are generally shade intolerant.
 The root system is wide and branching and deeply penetrating to find moisture.
 This tree should not be planted near wells and underground water pipes.
 It can re-sprout from a stump but not vigorously but is a vigorous self-seeder.